Customer Experience Management – What Is It, and Why Does It Matter?

 Now, let us look at customer experience management (CXM).

-It is a system of processes, infrastructure, and strategies designed to improve customer interactions with the organization, thereby exceeding customer expectations and delighting them.
+Customer experience management is a system of processes, infrastructure, and strategies designed to improve customer interactions with the organization, thereby exceeding customer expectations and delighting them.
 CXM will help build customer satisfaction, loyalty, and advocacy.

 Now that we have seen what it is let us look at why it matters.